PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 - **Use `tester.binding.window.physicalSizeTestValue` to properly set orientation in tests**
 - **When updating widgets, always update tests to match implementation changes**
 - **For subtle implementation changes, verify test coverage remains at 100%**
+- **Document UI components thoroughly with proper dartdoc format**
+- **When enhancing visual appearance, test rendering properties thoroughly**

 ## Active Work
 We are currently focused on implementing a comprehensive testing strategy for the refactored core components and completing all onboarding widget tests.
-Recently completed the OnboardingHeader tests to match implementation changes, successfully maintaining 100% test coverage while transitioning from Padding to Container-based implementation.
+Recently completed enhancements to the OnboardingNextButton including shadow effects and transitioned from direct GetIt usage to context extensions, while maintaining 100% test coverage.

 ## Technical Debt
 - Some tests need updating to match refactored code structure